The short answer

 Genetic predisposition combined with a small founder population.
 Bernese descend from a tight group of dogs in the Swiss Alps.
 That bottleneck concentrated cancer-risk genes that the breed has never fully escaped.

-The CHIC (Canine Health Information Center) database lists the screens responsible Berner breeders run on parent dogs: OFA hips, OFA elbows, OFA cardiac (advanced echo by a board-certified cardiologist), OFA eyes, and Von Willebrand Factor testing.
+The OFA CHIC (Canine Health Information Center) database lists the screens responsible Berner breeders run on parent dogs: OFA hips, OFA elbows, OFA cardiac (advanced echo by a board-certified cardiologist), OFA eyes, and Von Willebrand Factor testing.
 Cancer screening is not on the CHIC list because no validated parent-screen exists.

 In place of a genetic test, the proxy is pedigree longevity.
 Ask a breeder how long the dogs in the past three generations of a litter's pedigree lived.
 A breeder who can rattle off ages confidently (and whose grandparent dogs lived past 9) is doing the right thing.
 A breeder who shrugs or claims the question does not matter is not.
+We cover breeder questions in more depth in our Bernese adoption Calgary guide.

 Histiocytic sarcoma: the cancer that defines this breed